2004 Israeli operation in the northern Gaza Strip: Overview

-The attack resulted in a proposed Security Council resolution condemning the Israeli action, calling for Israeli withdrawal and respect for human rights of Palestinians.
-The resolution was vetoed by the United States on October 5 who criticized it for ignoring terrorism against Israelis.
+The attack resulted in a proposed Security Council resolution calling for Israel to withdraw.
+The United States vetoed the resolution on October 5 with the US Ambassador to the UN, John Danforth, saying the proposed resolution would have encouraged terrorism.

 Over the weekend of October 17, the Israeli military announced that its troops withdrew from the Jabalia refugee camp and other populated areas and redeployed to positions nearby and proclaimed the attack a success, with a warning that the troops would return if the rocket attacks resume, which analysts from both sides say is likely.
 Israel 'redeploys' in Gaza, but who won?

 Both sides claimed victory in the operation.

 Capt.
 Jacob Dallal, an Israeli Defence Forces spokesman, acclaimed the operation's success: "We really impaired the ability to shoot Qassams from Jabalya.
 We engaged many cells and now there are fewer Hamas members to shoot rockets," he says.
 "We dealt a hard blow to the whole Hamas infrastructure in Jabalia."
 Israel 'redeploys' in Gaza, but who won?